emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Phase 2.
 The above EAP methods are widely implemented, and known to be widely used.

-Other EAP methods such as EAP-SIM, EAP-AKA, or EAP-AKA' have their own use-cases, and are not generally suitable for use inside of a TEAP tunnel.
+Other EAP methods such as EAP-SIM, EAP-AKA, or EAP-AKA' are less commonly used within a TEAP tunnel.
+The main reason to use an EAP method inside of a TLS-based EAP method such as TEAP is for privacy.
+Many legacy EAP methods may leak information about user identity, and those leaks are prevented by running the method inside of a protected TLS tunnel.

 Implementations MUST NOT permit resumption for the inner EAP methods such as EAP-TLS.
 If the user or machine needs to be authenticated, it